IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 * The agency is a required field as well.

-Please note that, while users may sometimes be able to edit their own user accounts, no user may edit their own roles, user groups, modules, or agency.
+Please note that, while users may sometimes be able to edit their own user accounts, no user may edit which roles, user groups, modules, or agency are assigned to their user account.
 Primero uses this precaution to ensure users do not grant themselves additional power and endanger the data confidentiality of clients.

 To create a new User, follow these steps: